Updated: Feb 17

 3. I will make every effort to provide cultural and historical context alongside the food that I post.
-I will sometimes fail at this (I have in the past) and when necessary will edit captions or old blog posts to include missing information and showcase food as a part of the history or culture it comes from.
+When necessary, I will edit captions or blog posts to include missing information and showcase food as a part of the history or culture it comes from.

-4. I will focus the majority of my content on the businesses, foods, stories, and products of Black and other marginalized peoples, makers, and entrepreneurs.
-While the entirety of my content will never be focused on just one specific group, I will endeavor to ensure that I use my platform to uplift the voices of minorities and marginalized communities.
+4. I will center the businesses, foods, stories, and products of Black and other marginalized peoples, makers, and entrepreneurs in my work.
+While the entirety of my content will never be focused on one specific group, I will endeavor to use my platform to uplift the voices of minorities and marginalized communities.

 5. I will endeavor to make the blogging space more accessible to minorities and marginalized peoples by making public all of the tools that I use for Feed the Malik.
 While I have limited hours and time to share, making public the tools, apps, courses, and resources that I use is an important step towards leveling the playing field and closing the knowledge gap.
-In addition, I will bring along another BIPOC content creator to every event that I'm invited to that allows for plus ones.
-That may not be much, but it's my way of extending opportunities to others who may not have them otherwise.
+In addition, I will bring along another BIPOC content creator to every event that I'm invited to that allows guests.
+That may not be much, but it's my way of extending opportunities to others.